Don't know what degree to study after high school? Unsure how to choose a career as a teenager? We've got you covered.

 Got any ideas yet?
 Maybe there are a few things, and that’s completely fine.
 You have room to explore.

-We know not everyone starts university with a clear vision of what they want their career to be yet.
+We know not everyone starts university with a clear vision of what they want their career to be yet – career exploration for teens is rarely a linear process.
 But having an idea of your interests and what you can see yourself doing in 3-4 years will certainly help you find the right degree for you.

 Where would we be without metals like aluminium, copper and nickel?
 There’d be no smartphones, airplanes or even as many pots and pans.
 Find out how a career in chemical engineering can help make the world go round.